 - A. Financial Determination. - 1.
-The countable income of the financial unit shall be at or below 180 percent of the Federal Poverty Level (FPL), based on family size. - To assist in determining income eligibility, a Social Security Number (SSN) for members of the financial unit is required if the member has one or is eligible to obtain one.
-The Department utilizes the State Verification and Exchange System (SVES) to validate Social Security Numbers (SSNs) so documentary proof is not necessary. - 3.
-The income of self-employed families shall be calculated as outlined in Section 1424.20.10 of the DHS Code of Rules. - 4.
+The countable income of the financial unit shall be at or below 180 percent of the Federal Poverty Level (FPL), based on family size. - a.
+Beginning October 1, 2013 the Department of Human Services will conduct a pilot Transitional Child Care program.
+This pilot will be time-limited and is expected to end on September 30, 2016. - b.
+Transitional Child Care will allow families currently eligible for child care to continue to receive child care after their income exceeds 180% of the federal poverty level (FPL), as long as income remains below 225% FPL. - c.
+When income rises above 225% FPL the family is no longer eligible. - d.
+New child care assistance applicants with income over 180% FPL will not be eligible for Transitional Child Care. - e.
+This pilot project allows RI Works and CCAP Income Eligible families to continue receiving child care benefits as their income rises.
+Eligibility for Transitional Child Care will be determined at normal recertification times or sooner if a currently eligible CCAP family submits evidence of increased income over 180% FPL. - f.
+Families found eligible after October 1, 2013 will be continued on transitional child care until they reach 225% FLP or at the close of the pilot program. - i.
+If approved for Transitional Child Care and income later falls below 180% FPL eligibility for transitional child care ends and an application for child care assistance under the regular CCAP program can occur. - ii.
+Families are eligible to resume Transitional Child Care if their income were to again rise above 180% FPL within the timeframes of the pilot program. - 2.
+The income of self-employed families shall be calculated as outlined in Section 1424.20.10 of the DHS Code of Rules. - 3.
 In the process of determining eligibility for CCAP, prospective budgeting is used.
 Eligibility is established based on the knowledge and reasonable expectation of what income and circumstances will exist in the month for which a payment is authorized.
 The agency representative must determine all factors of eligibility prospectively for all payment months. - a.
 The prospective budgeting method is used to determine the income which will exist during the period of eligibility for cash assistance under the RI Works Program.
-This means that weekly income for these cases is converted to a monthly amount using the 4.3333 weeks per month conversion method. - b.
-The projected estimate of income is valid for the following periods: - i. between the initial determination of eligibility and redetermination;

-- ii. between redeterminations; - iii. following a change in income or circumstances which is reported by the recipient or discovered by the Department.
+This means that weekly income for these cases is converted to a monthly amount using the 4.3333 weeks permonth conversion method. - b.
+The projected estimate of income is valid for the following periods: - i. between the initial determination of eligibility and redetermination; - ii. between redeterminations; - iii. following a change in income or circumstances which is reported by the recipient